Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Conclusions

 \section{Conclusions}

 Sparse tensor BR1Approx problem can be seen as a sparse generalization of the dense tensor BR1Approx problem and a higher-order extension of the matrix BR1Approx problem.
 In the literature, little attention was paid to approximation algorithms for sparse tensor BR1Approx.
-To fill this gap, four approximation algorithms were developed in this work, which are of low computational complexity, easily implemented, and all admit theoretical guaranteed worse-case approximation bounds.
+To fill this gap, four approximation algorithms were developed in this work, which are of low computational complexity, easily implemented, and all admit theoretical guaranteed approximation bounds.
 Some of the proposed algorithms and the associated aproximation bounds generalize their matrix or dense tensor counterparts, while Algorithm \ref{proc:init4_order_d}, which is the most efficient one, is even new when reducing to the matrix or dense tensor cases.
-Numerical experiments on synthetic as well as real data showed the effectiveness and efficiency of the developed algorithms; in particular, we observed that compared with random initializations, our algorithms better initialize iterative algorithms for solving the problem in question.
-Possible future work is to design algorithms with better approximation ratio; following \cite[Theorem 4.3]{he2012probability}, we conjecture that the best ratio in our sparse setting might be $O(\sqrt{\prod^{d}_{j=1}\frac{r_j}{n_j}} \cdot \sqrt{\prod^{d-2}_{j=1} \frac{\ln n_j }{ n_j} } )$.
-On the other hand, Qi defined the best rank-1 approximation ratio of a tensor space \cite{qi2011best}; it would be interesting to extend this notion to the sparse best rank-1 approximation setting and study its bounds.
+Numerical experiments on synthetic as well as real data showed the effectiveness and efficiency of the developed algorithms; in particular, we observed that compared with random initializations, our algorithms can improve the performance of iterative algorithms for solving the problem in question.
+Possible future work is to design algorithms with better approximation ratio; following \cite[Theorem 4.3]{he2012probability}, we conjecture that the best ratio might be $O(\sqrt{\prod^{d}_{j=1}\frac{r_j}{n_j}} \cdot \sqrt{\prod^{d-2}_{j=1} \frac{\ln n_j }{ n_j} } )$.
+On the other hand, Qi defined and studied the best rank-1 approximation ratio of a tensor space \cite{qi2011best}; it would be interesting to extend this notion to the sparse best rank-1 approximation setting and study its bounds.

 {